7oxicshadow/owoncontrol/README.md

-# Owonoscope
+# OwonControl

-This is an open source attempt at controlling an Owon SDS7102v oscilloscope using usb commnands discovered using wireshark to monitor the traffic from the official windows app.
+This is an open source attempt at controlling an Owon SDS7102v oscilloscope using usb commands discovered using wireshark to monitor the traffic from the official windows app.

 At the moment it is nothing more than a proof of concept to show what can be